umbraco/UmbracoDocs/umbraco-cloud/deployment/local-to-cloud.md

 In the above example, Git Bash is used to stage, commit, and deploy changes made to a Document type plus a newly added Data Type from a local environment to a Cloud Development environment.
 You are welcome to use any Git client or command line interface of your choice.

-Once you've deployed your local changes to your Cloud environment deploying to your remaining Cloud environments (e.g. Staging and/or Live) is done using the **'Deploy changes to ..'** button in the Umbraco Cloud portal.
+Once you've deployed your local changes to your Cloud environment deploying to your remaining Cloud environments (for example Staging and/or Live) is done using the **'Deploy changes to ..'** button in the Umbraco Cloud portal.
 For more information, see the [Deploying between Cloud environments](cloud-to-cloud.md) article.

 ## Deploying without using a Git client